 Accepting to enter into a Peace Bond is not an admission of guilt.
-There is no conviction registered and there is no finding of guilty, but there is an acknowledgement that the victim may have a concern for their safety.
+It is not an admissible of criminal liability or of civil liability.
+There is no criminal conviction registered on a criminal record and there is no finding of guilty, but there is an acknowledgement that the victim may have a concern for their safety.
+However, a Peace Bond will appear on a criminal record background check while it is still in effect.
+It should be removed and no longer visible once it has expired.
+There are certain types of background and criminal record searches, such as a “vulnerable person check” where an expired peace bond may still show up even after it has expired.

 A Peace Bond is a Court Order to keep the peace and be of good behaviour for a specific time period.
-It can be entered voluntarily through an agreement with the Crown, or it can be ordered by a Judge after a hearing.
+Some refer to entering a peace bond as an agreement by the accused to follow the Jugde’s order.
+A peace bond can be entered into voluntarily through an agreement with the Crown, or it can be ordered by a Judge after a show cause hearing.
 There are a number of statutory conditions with every bond that include: keep the peace, be of good behaviour.

 A Peace Bond requires the subject to be on good behaviour, keep the peace, attend court when and if required, and any other condition that the court believes is necessary.
 Often courts will add conditions such as not to possess weapons, have contact with specific people or attend specific locations depending on the circumstances and allegations.